 Attendant Care/Personal Assistants: Are not provided by the college, but assistance can be given in locating community resources which may be able to provide this service.

-Auxiliary/Assistive Classroom Devices: The College has available for loan the following devices: FM systems, anti-glare screens, magnifiers, ergonomic chairs, ergonomic wrist supports, and tape recorders.
+Auxiliary/Assistive Classroom Devices: The College has available for loan the following devices: magnifiers, ergonomic chairs, digital recorders, and Smart Pens.
 Other assistive technology may be available as needed.

-Reader Services: Students may be able to access by loan taped texts free of charge.
+Reader Services: Students may be able to access E-books in PDF format readable by a screen reader and/or Recorded books in MP3 and DAISY format.
+If eligible this is free of charge.

 Note Takers: The College will provide note-taking services and photocopying through the Disability Services Coordinator.